 The term “colorblind” is a misnomer; it should be called color deficient, not color blind.
 People who are colorblind can see color, we just can’t see as many shades as someone with normal color vision.

 I am red/green colorblind, the most common type.
 I can see Santa Claus red, kelly green, sky blue, and sunflower yellow.
 The problem I have is when you start blending colors.
 For example, I can see blue and bright red, but if you mix them together, I don’t see purple.
 All I see is a slightly darker blue.
-My eyes aren’t as sensitive to the red, so it gets lost against the blue.
+My eyes see blue just fine, but they aren’t as sensitive to the red, so the red gets lost against the blue.
 I have trouble with green, too.
 To me, traffic lights are red, yellow, and white.

 The severity of someone’s colorblindness varies by person, but in general, people who are color blind often differentiate colors not by their shade but by how bright or dark the colors appear.
 Browns, darker reds, darker greens—I tend to lump all of these into a great big group I call “Earth tones.”
 My friends and family laugh, but it’s a lot easier to broadly label colors as Earth tone than to try (and fail) at guessing the name of a dark color.

 How does all of this relate to proposal writers?

 If you are using colors artistically, to make your proposals look nice, this discussion doesn’t really apply.
 Even colorblind people appreciate your use of color.